 Understanding:true understanding, not to be confused with rote memorization, is represented in the last tier, which is the most difficult and rarely achieved tier.
 When students truly understand something, they are able to create intentional impact—the ability to leverage knowledge, skill and understanding of the context of our topic to manipulate our environment in order to create change.
 Only then are our students poised to be future innovators.

 The Three Lenses

-The Design and Innovation program creates intentional impact by developing a short and long-term strategic plan to guide our course development.
+The Design and Innovation program creates intentional impact by developing short- and long-term strategic plans to guide our course development.
 Specific key skill sets and processes have been identified from the Lower to Upper School to fully prepare our students to become successful innovators by the time they graduate from LJCDS.

 The Strategic Plan